John Sassamon

 John Sassamon, also known as Wussausmon (c.
-1620–1675), was a Massachusett man who lived in New England during the colonial era.
-He converted to Christianity and became a praying Indian, helping to serve as an interpreter to New England colonists.
+1620–1675), was a Massachusett man who lived in New England during the colonial era and participated in the creation and administration of praying towns.
+His assassination was one of the major events leading up to King Philip's War (1675–78).

+Wussausmon, known to English colonists as John Sassamon, learned English, converted to Christianity and became a praying Indian, helping to serve as an interpreter to New England colonists.
+Sassamon served as a soldier and interpreter under the English colonist Richard Callicott in the Pequot War (1636–38).
+Sassomon then helped the Puritan missionary John Eliot, who later printed the Bible in Algonquian, to learn the Massachusett language while learning more English from him.

 In January 1675, Sassamon was ambushed and assassinated.
 A mixed jury of colonists and Indian elders convicted and executed three Wampanoag men for his murder.
 These events helped spark the conflict known as King Philip's War, in which the New England Colonies defeated the Wampanoag and ended armed resistance by the Native Americans of southeastern New England.

 Early life and education

 John Sassamon was a member of the Massachusett tribe, born at the Massachuset, Punkapoag Plantation to Punkapoag parents.
 Historians believe that he was then raised in the home of Richard Callicot, where he may have been indentured along with the Indian translator Cockenoe.
 By his early teen years, he had been introduced to Christianity and learned to speak English.
 He is believed to have met and been mentored by the Christian missionary John Eliot during this period, and may have known and worked with him for as long as 40 years.
 Eliot mentioned the death of Sassamon in his diary.

 By the Pequot War in 1637, a joint effort by colonists and Native American allies to suppress the Pequot in present-day Connecticut, Sassamon was skilled enough with the English language to serve as an interpreter for the colonists.
 He fought with them alongside Callicot in the service of Captain John Underhill.
 Following the war, Sassamon began to teach Eliot the Indian language in exchange for learning English and the Christian way of life.
 In 1651, Eliot established Natick as the first praying town.
 Praying towns were reserved for Native Americans who had converted to Christianity and were willing to live according to European-style customs in permanent agricultural settlements.
 Eliot recruited Sassamon as one of two schoolmasters to teach both English and Christianity to the residents.

 Because of Sassamon's intelligence and ability to speak English, Eliot arranged for Sassamon to take classes at Harvard College in 1653.
 This was two years before the Society for the Propagation of the Gospel, in partnership with Harvard, founded a special "Indian College" there.
 Sassamon studied at Harvard for a year.
 He may have studied alongside young Puritan men such as Increase Mather, Samuel Bradstreet, and John Eliot, Jr.